-BNEW 513 - General Epistles and Revelation: A study of the authorship, setting, theological issues, literary structure, and the themes of non-Pauline letters and the book of Revelation.

-BNEW 601 - Romans: An exegetical study of the book of Romans with an emphasis on understanding and applying its major doctrines.

-BNEW 602 - 1 Corinthians: An exegetical study of the first letter to the Corinthians.
-Students will analyze controversial passages and suggested interpretations based on sound hermeneutical principles.

-BNEW 603 - Prison Letters: Analysis of Ephesians, Philippians, Colossians and Philemon emphasizing doctrinal and practical truths in each book.

-BNEW 604 - Pastoral Letters: Analysis of the Pauline letters to Timothy and Titus, emphasizing the ministry and personal life of the pastor.

-BNEW 605 - Hebrews: A study of the book of Hebrews with detailed exegesis of selected passages.
-Special attention is given to the structure, argument, and interpretative issues in the epistle.

-BNEW 606 - Revelation: Study of the teachings of this important apocalyptic book with investigation of the best method(s) for its interpretation.
-Focus will be on how the message of this book has brought encouragement and hope to the Christian community during times of great persecution and threat, and how it can continue to minister in the life of the church today.

-BNEW 798 - Seminar: Classroom study in an area not covered under any other course.
-This course may be repeated for credit when the course content differs.

-BNEW 799 - Directed Study: Individual study with frequent instructor/student meetings in New Testament studies may be arranged through a faculty member teaching in the subject area.
-Request forms are available in the registrar's office.

-BOLD 501 - Old Testament Survey: An overview of the Old Testament from Genesis to Malachi, with a focus on the relationships between the events, locations, institutions and people that are a vital part of the unfolding story of redemption.

-BOLD 511 - Pentateuch: Survey of the first five books of the Bible including creation, the patriarchal period, the covenants of Noah, Abraham, and Moses, Mosaic Law, and the pre-history of Israel.

-BOLD 512 - Historical Books: Study of the Old Testament historical books (Joshua through Esther).
-Attention is given to Israel's national history from the conquest to the post-exilic return.

-BOLD 513 - Poetic Books: Study of the Old Testament poetic books (Job through the Song of Solomon).
+- BNEW 511 Gospels: Study of Matthew, Mark, Luke, and John, with an emphasis on the life and ministry of Jesus the Messiah and the Gospel of the Kingdom proclaimed by Jesus. - BNEW 512 Acts and Pauline Letters: Survey of the book of Acts and the letters of the apostle Paul.
+The books are studied in light of historical and cultural settings with an emphasis on running themes and the conditions under which they were written. - BNEW 513 General Epistles and Revelation: A study of the authorship, setting, theological issues, literary structure, and the themes of non-Pauline letters and the book of Revelation. - BNEW 601 Romans: An exegetical study of the book of Romans with an emphasis on understanding and applying its major doctrines. - BNEW 602 1 Corinthians: An exegetical study of the first letter to the Corinthians.
+Students will analyze controversial passages and suggested interpretations based on sound hermeneutical principles. - BNEW 603 Prison Letters: Analysis of Ephesians, Philippians, Colossians and Philemon emphasizing doctrinal and practical truths in each book. - BNEW 604 Pastoral Letters: Analysis of the Pauline letters to Timothy and Titus, emphasizing the ministry and personal life of the pastor. - BNEW 605 Hebrews: A study of the book of Hebrews with detailed exegesis of selected passages.
+Special attention is given to the structure, argument, and interpretative issues in the epistle. - BNEW 606 Revelation: Study of the teachings of this important apocalyptic book with investigation of the best method(s) for its interpretation.
+Focus will be on how the message of this book has brought encouragement and hope to the Christian community during times of great persecution and threat, and how it can continue to minister in the life of the church today. - BNEW 798 Seminar: Classroom study in an area not covered under any other course.
+This course may be repeated for credit when the course content differs. - BNEW 799 Directed Study: Individual study with frequent instructor/student meetings in New Testament studies may be arranged through a faculty member teaching in the subject area.
+Request forms are available in the registrar's office. - BOLD 501 Old Testament Survey: An overview of the Old Testament from Genesis to Malachi, with a focus on the relationships between the events, locations, institutions and people that are a vital part of the unfolding story of redemption. - BOLD 511 Pentateuch: Survey of the first five books of the Bible including creation, the patriarchal period, the covenants of Noah, Abraham, and Moses, Mosaic Law, and the pre-history of Israel. - BOLD 512 Historical Books: Study of the Old Testament historical books (Joshua through Esther).
+Attention is given to Israel's national history from the conquest to the post-exilic return. - BOLD 513 Poetic Books: Study of the Old Testament poetic books (Job through the Song of Solomon).
 The nature and characteristics of Hebrew poetry and the theology of each book are discussed.